cannandev/growth/_work/case-study-mint-creative-co.md

 1. **The camera roll should navigate to the user's actual camera roll and not just photos captured with the app.** This was different from the competitor apps, which all showed photos taken from the app instead of the native camera roll.
 1. **It was unclear how to export images to MINT, IG, etc from the app.** Most users are used to selecting images from their native camera roll and then sharing them on their social media platform of choice.
 Giving credit (using @mention) to MINT was not a priority.

-I plan to conduct another round of usability testing at the next MINT event.
+I plan to conduct another round of usability testing at the next MINT portrait event.
 It is the ideal place to reach members of the four key user groups.

 I learned a great deal from the stakeholder about 1) crafting a niche for yourself in a flooded market and 2) moving with the ebbs and flows of your market.
 Millennials are keenly aware of new opportunities presented by social media, the need to connect with their audience, and being a serial entrepreneur.